moosemoose22/Video-in-your-browser-using-webRTC/README.md

 We use AJAX, PHP, and a MySQL database for signalling.

+Breakdown of files:
+videologin.html--	Initial login page.
+We take your login name and put it in the database for use in video calls. videochat.php--		Main video page.
+This is where all the video calls happen. videoControlObjects.js--	JavaScript page containing core video functionality. videoController.php--		PHP page that handles signaling.
+Videochat.php contacts this page via AJAX. webrtcVideo.sql--			SQL for building tables used by this video chat program.

 Thanks for reading!!

 Special thanks to Sam Dutton, whose webRTC code (https://bitbucket.org/webrtc) and articles (http://www.html5rocks.com/en/tutorials/webrtc/basics/, http://www.html5rocks.com/en/tutorials/webrtc/infrastructure/) helped me tremendously in making this project happen!
 Check out some of his super cool projects here: https://github.com/samdutton/simpl.